Mazagon Dock share breaks 20 DMA, momentum indicator RSI signals fresh buy - BusinessToday

-Systematix Institutional Equities on Thursday highlighted that Mazagon Dock has completed a bullish AB=CD harmonic reversal pattern, with the potential reversal zone around Rs 2,607, signaling a solid base for the next upward leg.
-The stock has closed above the highs of the previous three sessions, gaining 2.66 per cent, reflecting strong momentum.
+Systematix Institutional Equities on Thursday highlighted that Mazagon Dock Shipbuilders Ltd has completed a bullish AB=CD harmonic reversal pattern, with the potential reversal zone around Rs 2,607, signaling a solid base for the next upward leg.
+The stock on Wednesday closed above the highs of the previous three sessions, reflecting strong momentum.
+On Thursday, it was trading 1.44 per cent higher at Rs 2,795.

-The price has consistently respected the 200-DMA at Rs 2,686 and the critical 61.8 per cent Fibonacci retracement level at Rs 2,628, underlining the importance of this support zone.
-After a prolonged consolidation near the 200-DMA, Mazagon Dock has now broken above the 20-DMA, marking a decisive shift in the short-term trend.
-Systematix noted that the RSI-14 momentum indicator has moved above 50 with a visible positive divergence, giving a fresh buy signal.
+The stock has consistently respected the 200-DMA at Rs 2,686 and the critical 61.8 per cent Fibonacci retracement level at Rs 2,628, underlining the importance of the support zone.
+After a prolonged consolidation near the 200-DMA, Mazagon Dock has now broken above the 20-DMA, marking a decisive shift in the short-term trend, Systematix said.
+It noted that the RSI-14 momentum indicator has moved above 50 with a visible positive divergence, giving a fresh buy signal.
 This rally is further supported by above-average trading volumes, suggesting strong buying interest at lower levels.

 “Taken together, these signals build a robust bullish case: as long as Mazagon Dock sustains above Rs 2,640, the stock is well-positioned to target Rs 2,850, with an extended upside potential towards Rs 2,950 in the near term,” the brokerage said.